rcl-learn/docs/event/create.md

 - Groups are displayed alphabetically on the site using the ``Sort Code``.

 - Upload an image for the group.
 The image should have a maximum file size of 250Kb.
-It is recommended that the image be approximately square shaped, with a length of between 250px - 550px.
+It is recommended that the image be approximately square shaped, with a length of between 150px - 250px.
 The image should have a white or transparent background to match the site's theme.

-- Owners can provide an email address for the Organizer of the group to login, access and manage the group on the site.

 ## Event